-The reason for the acquisition was that Russell had been utilizing Caterpillar track type tractors as a base on which to mount their range of “motor patrols” (what we now call motor graders), and had been very successful with marketing and selling them.
+The reason for the acquisition was that Russell had been utilising Caterpillar track type tractors as a base on which to mount its range of “motor patrols” (what we now call motor graders), and had been very successful with marketing and selling them.

-So much so in fact that Caterpillar bought them outright as a logical extension to the products that they offered.
+So much so in fact that Caterpillar bought Russell outright as a logical extension to the products it offered.

-Russell’s designs were well engineered and stoutly built which added to their appeal.
+Russell’s designs were well engineered and stoutly built which added to its appeal.

-Russell mounted their graders on Caterpillar’s model Ten, Fifteen, Twenty and Twenty Eight track type tractors.
+Russell mounted its graders on Caterpillar’s model Ten, Fifteen, Twenty and Twenty Eight track type tractors.

-Caterpillar wasted no time in reintroducing the Russell line as their own, and almost immediately began on expanding the range even further.
+Caterpillar wasted no time in reintroducing the Russell line as its own, and almost immediately began on expanding the range even further.